alexlafroscia/ember-steps/README.md

 ## Features

-- Provides an extremely generic way of describing a series of views that should be shown in succession
+- Provides an extremely generic way of describing a series of views that should be shown in succession.
-- Provides absolutely CSS styling and the bare minimum HTML to stay out of the way of your code
+- Non-intrusive as the addon components do not create additional HTML.

 ## Installation